Architecture of Palestine: Masterbuilders

 In Palestinian villages prior to 1948, there was at least one al-banna (expert stone mason and builder).
 When his skills would take him to work outside his village, he would be called mu'allim al-bina (masterbuilder).
 His building skills were recognized by his society, whose labour would contribute to the construction of a stone house.
 Susan Slyomovics writes of one masterbuilder from the Abu El-Haija clan who constructed most of the stone houses in Ayn Hawd.
 Muhammed 'Abd al-Qadir, born in 1916, apprenticed with a masterbuilder in Haifa beginning at the age of eight.
 Over his long career, he built over 75 houses in Ayn Hawd, and a number of schoolhouses in neighbouring villages, and was among a "limited number of individuals [...] sought for their building skills and aesthetic expressiveness."

 Some masterbuilders were commissioned to work beyond the boundaries of British Mandate Palestine.
 Abu Fawaz al-Malkawi from the village of Umm Qays on the east side of the Lake of Tiberias recalls that his father commissioned work from two masterbuilders from Safad, Abu Salim and Ali Safadi, to build a guesthouse and mosque in the 1930s.
 Ali Safadi was renown for his skill in vaulted architecture and with materials imported from Safad by donkey, he constructed a two-storey summer guesthouse with four separate aqd (vaulted rooms), one for each of client's wives.

 Photographs

 Ernst Benecke photographed the land and architecture of Palestine in June 1852 using a calotype process which is said by Kathleen Howe to have been particularly suited to the subject matter.
 Of one calotype entitled In View of Herod's Palace, House of David, Howe writes that, "the softened details of the jumbled houses recreate in an almost tactile way the coarse stone masonry and daubed mud construction of the buildings."

+Israeli and Palestinian architecture

+Of the architecture of Palestine, now divided between Israel and the occupied territories, Andrew Petersen distinguishes between the architecture of Israel and the architecture of the people.
+The latter are described as, "mostly the indigenous inhabitants of the country, whose architecture has developed within the landscape for at least the last two thousand years," while the architecture of Israel, established in 1948 with a largely immigrant population, is described as "[...] alien to the region."